t-bast/black-mango/README.md

 ## Building

-This project is using [jPBC](http://gas.dia.unisa.it/projects/jpbc).
+This project is using [jPBC](http://gas.dia.unisa.it/projects/jpbc) for pairings and [tink](https://github.com/google/tink) for standard cryptography.

 ## Known issues